ankraft/ACME-oneM2M-CSE/docs/Docker.md

 You can adapt (ie. configure a new Docker Hub ID) the build script and *Dockerfile* in the [tools/Docker](../tools/Docker) directory.
 It might be a good idea, for example, to run the CSE in head-less mode (command line argument *--headless*), which disables screen output.

-The build script takes the current scripts, configuration, initialization resources etc., builds a new Docker image, and uploads the image to the configured Docker Hub repository.
+The build script take the current scripts, attribute definitions etc from the *init* directory and includes them in the Docker image.
+The configuration file for the Docker image's *acme.ini* file is copied from file *acme.docker* from the *Docker* directory.
+Please make any necessary changes to that file before building the image.

 [← README](../README.md)